hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

 ***Note:*** *You can use port ranges and/or comma separated ports.*

-As you can see in the programmatic configuration, if you want to add only one port you use the method `addOutboundPort`.
-If a group of ports needs to be added, then the method `addOutboundPortDefinition` is used.
+As you can see in the programmatic configuration, if you want to add only one port, you use the method `addOutboundPort`.
+If a group of ports needs to be added, then you use the method `addOutboundPortDefinition`.

-In the declarative one, the tag `ports` can be used for both (for single and multiple port definitions).
+In the declarative configuration, the tag `ports` can be used for both single and multiple port definitions.

 ##### Join

 This configuration parameter is used to enable the Hazelcast instances to form a cluster, i.e. to join the members.
-Three ways can be used to join the members: TCP/IP, multicast and AWS (EC2).
+There are three ways to join the members: TCP/IP, multicast and AWS (EC2).
 Below are sample configurations.

 **Declarative:**